algorand/pyteal/docs/abi.rst

     router = Router(
         name="ExampleApp",
         bare_calls=BareCallActions(
+            # Allow app creation with a no-op action
             no_op=OnCompleteAction(
                 action=Approve(), call_config=CallConfig.CREATE
             ),

+            # Register the `opt_in_handler` to be called during opt in.
+            #
+            # Since we use `CallConfig.ALL`, this is also a valid way to create this app
+            # (if the creator wishes to immediately opt in).
             opt_in=OnCompleteAction(
                 action=opt_in_handler, call_config=CallConfig.ALL
             ),

+            # Allow anyone who opted in to close out from the app.
             close_out=OnCompleteAction(
                 action=Approve(), call_config=CallConfig.CALL
             ),

+            # Only approve update and delete operations if `assert_sender_is_creator` succeeds.
             update_application=OnCompleteAction(
                 action=assert_sender_is_creator, call_config=CallConfig.CALL
             ),